 My main interests are in statistical modelling and simulation for cancer.
 This includes:

-- Methods for survival analysis, including generalised survival models using penalised and parametric splines (http://CRAN.R-project.org/package=rstpm2); see also our article in Statistical Methods in Medical Research.
+- Methods for survival analysis, including generalised survival models, smooth accelerated failure time models and parametric multi-state Markov models (http://CRAN.R-project.org/package=rstpm2); see also our article in Statistical Methods in Medical Research and Statistics in Medicine.

-Course director for Biostatistics III: Survival analysis for epidemiologists.
-I also teach for Public Health Sciences and for the Biomedical Programme.
+Course director for Biostatistics III: Survival analysis for epidemiologists; which has an accompanying R package biostat3 on CRAN.
+I also teach for Public Health Sciences.

 - 1991, BSc (Hons) in Mathematics and Statistics, University of Auckland